TerryLoc/sell_ur_stuff/business_plan.md

 ### Business Plan for Sell Your Stuff

 #### 1. Executive Summary
 Dia duit!
 Welcome to **Sell Your Stuff**, an Irish online marketplace where folks can buy and sell second-hand treasures—think preloved jumpers, vintage teapots, or that guitar you swore you’d learn to play!
-Built with Django for a rock-solid foundation and Cloudinary to make photos pop, this platform is all about bringing people together to share, save, and sustainability.
+Built with Django for a rock-solid foundation this platform is all about bringing people together to share and save, sustainability.
 I’m pouring my heart into this because I believe in the magic of giving items a second life while putting a few extra euros in your pocket.
 We’re starting in Ireland, but I dream of taking this craic global!
 We’ll need €12,000 to get the ball rolling—covering development, marketing, and hosting on Heroku.
 We’ll make money through small transaction fees and premium features, all while building a community that’s as warm as a cuppa on a rainy day.

 #### 2. Company Description
 - **Business Name**: Sell Your Stuff